Why customer care centers are your competitive advantage in 2021

 Organizations have multiple touchpoints which define their level of customer centricity.
 We think of touchpoints such as digital channels and salespeople, but many often forget the one that is perhaps the most important, the contact center.
 Since it plays a critical role in defining the level of customer centricity within the organization it can’t be overlooked.
 Yet, these centers often don’t get the attention and recognition they deserve.

-This is one of the subjects we discussed with Steven Van Belleghem in our latest webinar on the importance of extreme customer centricity in your company.
+This is one of the subjects we discussed with Steven Van Belleghem in one of our webinars on the importance of extreme customer centricity in your company.

 To make sure you don’t, we listed some statistics for you: